aburtasov/websrv/README.md

 # websrv
-PrProvision Highly Available Web in any AWS Region with Default VPC.
+Provision Highly Available Web in any AWS Region with Default VPC.
 Create by Terraform